Kodaira-Spencer Anomalies with Stora-Zumino Method: Kodaira-Spencer anomalies in dimensions

 Remarkably,

-since the exponential is truncated at the first order.
-This relation is very useful, because it allows to select the component of a given ghost number in a polyform out of $M$'s in a simple way.
+since the exponential is truncated at the first order because $c^i$ has ghost number one.
+This relation is very useful, because it allows to select the component of a given ghost number in a polyform out of the $\mathcal{M}$'s in a simple way.
 For example,